noxymon-mekari/mkrgen/README.md

 <div style="text-align: center;">
   <h1>
-    Introducing the Ultimate Golang Blueprint Library
+    Introducing the Ultimate Golang mkrgen Library
   </h1>
 </div>

-Go Blueprint is a CLI tool that allows users to spin up a Go project with the corresponding structure seamlessly.
+mkrgen is a CLI tool that allows users to spin up a Go project with the corresponding structure seamlessly.
 It also gives the option to integrate with one of the more popular Go frameworks (and the list is growing with new features)!

 ### Why Would I use this?